Santa Fe, New Mexico: Government

-The mayor is the chief executive officer of the city and a member of the governing body.
+The mayor is the chief executive officer of Santa Fe and a member of the governing body.
 The mayor has numerous powers and duties, and while previously the mayor could only vote when there was a tie among the city council, the city charter was amended by referendum in 2014 to allow the mayor to vote on all matters in front of the council.
-Starting in 2018, the position of mayor will be a full-time professional paid position within city government.
+Since 2018, the role of mayor has been full-time professional paid position within city government.
 Day-to-day operations of the municipality are undertaken by the city manager's office.

+On July 30, 2026, the Santa Fe City Council and Santa Fe County Board of County Commissioners held their first Joint Governing Body Meeting under a new joint resolution that called for regular collaboration through 2029 focused on making improvements for residents throughout the region.
+The meeting explored partnerships to address affordable housing and homeless programs, city boundary and regional planning and the demand for more senior services.

 Federal

 The Joseph M. Montoya Federal Building and Post Office serves as an office for U.S. federal government operations.
 It also contains the primary United States Postal Service post office in the city.
 Other post offices in the Santa Fe city limits include Coronado, De Vargas Mall, and Santa Fe Place Mall.
 The U.S. Courthouse building, constructed in 1889, was added to the National Register of Historic Places in 1973.